Saraswati River (Gujarat)

-Saraswati River is a river in western India in Gujarat whose origin is aravali hill.
+Saraswati River is a river in Western India in the state of Gujarat which originates from the Aravalli Mountain Range.
 Its basin has a maximum length of 360 km.
 The total catchment area of the basin is 370 km2.
 The Mokeshwar or Mukteshwar dam is on the Saraswati River.

 Patan and Siddhpur are located on the banks of Saraswati River.